Updated: January 14, 2026

 - Double-check your supply of packing materials.
 Do you need to source anything additional before Moving Day?

-- Check-in with your technical team.
+- Check– in with your technical team.
 Make sure all their milestones are all on track, especially that all-critical backup plan for your company data.

-1-2 Days Before Your Corporate Relocation
+1-2 Days Before Your Guam Office Relocation

 - Update your address on your electronic properties.
 Make sure your team takes care of items such as:

-- Your website
+Your website

-- Email footers
+Email footers

-- Social media properties
+Social media properties

-- Google Business Listings
+Google Business Listings

-- Review sites like Yelp
+Review sites like Yelp

 - Gather up all access materials for your current property, like keys and badges.
 You'll likely have to do this the day before your move, but the inventory list you created should make this easy!

-The Day After the Big Move
+The Day After the Big Office Move

-- Hold an orientation session on the first day in the office to make sure everyone knows where everything is.
-Consider starting with a session for taskforce members, then ask those taskforce members to give their teams the tour.
+- Hold an orientation session on the first day in the new office to make sure everyone knows where everything is.
+Consider starting with a session for taskforce members, and then ask those taskforce members to give their teams the tour.

 - Have a central point of contact so employees can report problems.
 Make sure you ask a few staff members across disciplines to dedicate time to troubleshooting in the first few days.

-- Walkthrough your old location with your landlord or property manager.
+- Walk through your old location with your landlord or property manager.
 Create a list of any items that need to be taken care of on your part.

 - Confirm that all services and accounts related to your old property are closed.
 It's worth designating a team member for a double-check to put a lid on accidental expenses.